TimOliver/WebP-Cocoa/README.md

 There are 4 separate frameworks available for each platform:

-* **WebP**: Both encoding and decoding capabilities of the WebP format.
+* **WebP**: Both encoding and decoding capabilities for the WebP format.
-* **WebPDecoder**: Just the decoding capabilities of the WebP format.
+* **WebPDecoder**: Just the decoding capabilities for the WebP format.
-* **WebPMux**: Enables manipulation of WebP container images containing features like color profile, metadata, animation.
+* **WebPMux**: Enables manipulation of WebP container image features like color profile, metadata, animation.
 * **WebPDemux**: Enables extraction of image and extended format data from WebP files.

 # Instructions